ibexa/documentation-developer/docs/guide/search.md

 - Content documents per translation
 - Location documents

 Indexing additional data is done by implementing a document field mapper and registering it at one of the five extension points described above.
-You can create the field mapper class anywhere inside your bundle, as long as when you register it as a service, the "class" parameter" in your `services.yml` matches the correct path.
-We have three different field mappers.
+You can create the field mapper class anywhere inside your bundle, as long as when you register it as a service, the `class` parameter in your `services.yml` matches the correct path.
+There are three different field mappers.
 Each mapper implements two methods, by the same name, but accepting different arguments:

 - `ContentFieldMapper`
     - `::accept(Content $content)`